Skip to main content

 Swelling begins to decrease.
 May remove drains if placed.
 Light walking encouraged.

-Sutures typically removed.
+Sutures removed.
 Bruising fades.
 Can usually return to desk work.

 Week 3-4